Ongoing Caregiver Training

 AHA Pediatric Heartsaver First Aid and CPR Without Skills Testing

-Locator# 9487
+Locator# 19461

 6 Credit Hours

 This course utilizes the American Heart Association Pediatric First Aid and CPR course materials but does not include skills testing.
 The participant receives a comprehensive overview of first aid basics for children, as well as CPR and AED use for all ages.
+This workshop is approved for OCWTP training hours only and does not certify the participant in CPR or First Aid.

-*Please note that there is 2-hour mandatory hands-on skills testing for Lucas County Children Services licensed caregivers only from 2:00pm – 4:00pm.
+**Please note that there is 2-hour mandatory hands-on skills testing for Lucas County Children Services licensed caregivers only from 2:00pm-4:00pm.

 ** For caregivers from other counties who wish to seek certification can attend this portion for a fee, payable to the trainer.